Kuadrant/kuadrant-operator/doc/rate-limiting.md

  └─────────────────┘           └─────────────────┘
 ```

-In the example above, with the `policy-1` resource created before `policy-2`, `policy-2` will be enforced on all requests to `app.io/bar` while `policy-1` will be **not** be enforced at all.
+In the example above, with the `policy-1` resource created before `policy-2`, `policy-2` will be enforced on all requests to `app.io/bar` while `policy-1` will **not** be enforced at all.
 I.e. `app.io/foo` will not be rate-limited.
 Nevertheless, both policies will report status condition as `Enforced`.

 Notice the enforcement of `policy-2` and no enforcement of `policy-1` is the opposite behavior as the [analogous problem with the Kuadrant AuthPolicy](auth.md#limitation-multiple-network-resources-with-identical-hostnames).